aisbergg/ansible-role-systemd-resolved/README.md

 ## Requirements

-Systemd needs to be installed on the system.
+- System needs to be managed with Systemd

 ## Role Variables